 Betts was a Leftist in which The Associated Press reports he posted tweets from a Twitter account attributed to him identifying as such, including expressing support for Massachusetts Senator Elizabeth Warren.
 Heavy also points out that on some of his tweets, Betts not only praised Satan but, after the 2016 election, he tweeted not only his love for guns but that he wanted Socialism and wasn’t going to wait for the idiots to come round to understanding.

 Connor Betts perfectly fits the profile of the misfits that Eric Hoffer writes about in his book The True Believer.
 Betts embraced a political ideology (Socialism) that gave meaning to his meaningless life.
-When the United States wasn’t embracing Socialism like he wanted, and he couldn’t connect with others (especially women), at some point he probably decided he would make everyone pay.
+When the United States wasn’t embracing Socialism like he wanted, and he couldn’t connect with others (especially women), at some point he probably decided he would make one last (in his mind) heroic attempt to achieve his political vision even if the result was the taking of his own life.